Native mapping

 Starting with reWASD 6.1, Gamepad mapping was renamed into Native.

 Native mapping (aka Hardware mapping \ Gamepad mapping) — is the type of mapping that doesn’t use emulated devices and helps to assign controller buttons to each other.
 Also, permits you to Mute controller to mute the native controller support.
-Native mapping is available if the Advanced Mapping feature is purchased, or if its trial period is active.
+Native mapping is a part of the Advanced Mapping feature and is available if you’re subscribed (or have purchased it separately as part of a legacy license) or during the trial period.

 Gamepad mapping